awsdocs/amazon-eks-user-guide/doc_source/launch-templates.md

 ------
 #### [ User data in a launch template ]

 Specify the following information in the user data section of your launch template\.
-Replace all of the `<example values>` \(including `<>`\) with your own values\.
+Replace every `<example value>` \(including `<>`\) with your own values\.
 This example creates a node group that provides an additional `kubelet` argument to set a custom `max pods` value using the `bootstrap.sh` script included with the Amazon EKS optimized AMI\.
 For more information, see the [https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh) file on GitHub\.

 ```
 #!/bin/bash